justlo0king/coinrates-informer/README.md

     cd path/to/api
     yarn install
     ```
+3. Create API key at [CryptoCompare](https://www.cryptocompare.com).
+Place it as `cryptocompare.apikey` in `config/default.json`.

-3. Start your app to get it running at http://localhost:3000
+4. Start your app to get it running at http://localhost:3000

     ```
     yarn start
     ```
-4. Connect by [Socket.io](https://socket.io/) to `ws://localhost:3000`.
+5. Connect by [Socket.io](https://socket.io/) to `ws://localhost:3000`.
 Emit `handshake` event with `userId` property in passed data.

-5. Send PATCH request to REST API endpoint with userId in  query to receive exchange rates as socket message:
+6. Send PATCH request to REST API endpoint with userId in  query to receive exchange rates as socket message:

     ```
     PATCH http://localhost:3030/connections/?userId=someUser